MCHatcher/OBC-multiple-equilibria/README.md

 MAIN OUTPUTS
 -------------

-ind_fin --

-x_fin --

-not_P --

-k -- number of solutions found by the algorithm.
+k -- Number of solutions found by the algorithm.
 If M is not a P-matrix (not_P=1), it is advisable to increase N_guess to see if multiple solutions are found.

+mstar -- Lists those guess numbers which correspond to solutions.

+ind_fin -- Matrix storing all sequences of the indicator variable that are consistent with solutions (i.e. all unique verified guesses on the indicator).

+x_fin -- Matrix storing all solutions in order by columns, i.e. x(t,sol_1) (first n-nx rows), x(t,sol_2) (next n-nx rows), ...,x(t,sol_k) (kth n-nx rows, followed by paths of nx exogenous vars, final nx rows).

+not_P -- Equal to 1 if M is not a P-matrix and equal to 0 if M is a P-matrix.

+is_pd -- Equal to 1 if M is general positive definite and 0 otherwise.